Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Future Research Directions

 \subsection{Metaverse}

 As a disruptive next-generation technology, Metaverse may revolutionize human lifestyles.
-Metaverse users are telepresent and immersed in the virtual world as human-like avatars, and are VTs of their corresponding PTs.
-Besides VTs of HDTs, the next-generation DT-enabled environment will also include other DTs such as city DTs, unmanned aerial vehicle DTs and satellite DTs.
-With the expected emergence of such massive diverse DT objects in the Metaverse, malicious DTs and activities become inevitable.
-VTs with a large volume of sensitive individual medical data may be threatened by malicious DTs since malicious DTs can launch attacks to comprise VTs in the virtual world.
-This can be very destructive.
-To prevent this, HDT requires effective security and privacy mechanisms to protect VTs in a such complex Metaverse environment.
+Metaverse users are telepresent and immersed in a virtual world as human-like avatars, acting as VTs of their corresponding PTs.
+In addition to VTs of HDTs, the next-generation DT-enabled environment will also include other DTs, such as city DTs, unmanned aerial vehicle DTs, and satellite DTs.
+With an expected emergence of a massive diversity of DT objects in the Metaverse, malicious DTs and activities have become inevitable.
+For instance, VTs with a large volume of sensitive individual medical data may be at risk from malicious DTs, which can launch attacks to compromise VTs in the virtual world, causing significant destruction.
+To prevent this, HDT requires effective security and privacy mechanisms to protect VTs in such complex Metaverse environments.
+Recently, researchers have made the first attempt to use HDT technology to simulate the cognitive patterns of malicious hackers for proactive cybersecurity defense in the Metaverse \cite{521}.

+\emph{Use-case}: Envision that in the Metaverse, a user with type 1 diabetes has a VT in the virtual world.
+Such VT monitors the user's blood sugar levels and insulin dosage in real-time, providing constant feedback to the user's healthcare professionals in the physical world.
+However, due to the lack of supervision, the VT may be compromised by a malicious DT in the Metaverse, which gains access to the user's medical data and begins tampering with the blood sugar readings.
+This potentially leads to fatal consequences for the user if it is not detected and corrected quickly.
+To prevent such attacks, the HDT in the Metaverse should be equipped with advanced security and privacy mechanisms.
+These mechanisms tailored to HDT in Metaverse detect anomalies, such as unexpected changes in the VT's behavior or data.